EU countries split over support for nuclear energy

-Splits among the 27 nations over nuclear energy have played an increasingly disruptive role in EU policymaking in the last year, delaying policymaking as countries tussled over whether they should promote atomic power to achieve CO2 emissions targets.
+Splits among the 27 nations over nuclear energy have played an increasingly disruptive role in EU policymaking, delaying policymaking as countries tussled over whether they should promote atomic power to achieve CO2 emissions targets.

 A group of 13 pro-nuclear EU countries, led by France, called for stronger EU policies on nuclear energy, and said recent breakthroughs with Brussels to recognise the importance of nuclear power in the energy mix must now be turned into concrete projects and funding.